What is application integration?

 The need to integrate different applications first came to bear in the 1980s after companies began using technology to connect on-premise business applications.
 For example, early enterprise resource planning (ERP) systems were commonly integrated with accounting, human resources, distribution, and manufacturing systems, as well as other back-end systems.
 Integration between these applications took place at the data level (between databases), performed largely by data integration tools and technologies, versus at the application level.

-By the turn of the century, application programming interfaces (APIs) arrived – and provided businesses with the ability to easily syndicate data over the Internet, extending beyond organizational silos, and use data from even more sources for deeper, richer insights.
+By the turn of the century, application programming interfaces (APIs) arrived – and provided businesses with the ability to easily syndicate data over the Internet, extending beyond organisational silos, and use data from even more sources for deeper, richer insights.

 Today, companies of all sizes and industries use application integration to connect processes and data exchanges as well as to drive efficiencies for the business: